-Improve your ability to recognize and respond to public safety divers in distress while on the surface, or when submerged.
+learn to recognize / respond to public safety divers in distress (on the surface or submerged)

 Duration: 2 days (16 hours)